-The first live-action Star Wars series is here and, according to both fans and critics, it's absolutely glorious.
+The first live-action Star Wars series is here.
+According to both fans and critics, it's absolutely glorious.
 The Mandalorian is set after the fall of the Empire and follows a lone gunfighter as he makes his way through the outer reaches of the galaxy.
 The cast includes Pedro Pascal, Carl Weathers, Werner Herzog and Nick Nolte.

 The Mandalorian is splashy and satisfying.
 It's tied to the Star Wars universe, but it also has its own look and feel, as it's basically a western set in space.
 In other words, it manages to carve its own identity, regardless of what's come before.
 Believe the hype.
 This is an original Disney+ series, with episodes released weekly on the platform.
 Are you ready for The Mandalorian Season 2?